 Peach State LSAMP's goal is to double the number of underrepresented minority students who earn bachelor's degrees in the STEM disciplines and to encourage more of our degree recipients to pursue graduate studies in these fields.

-SAT Summer Intensive Program: The University of Georgia's SAT Summer Intensive Programs offer serious preparation for your high stakes undergraduate admissions exam.
+UGA's SAT Summer Intensive Programs offer serious preparation for your high stakes undergraduate admissions exam.
 Take four days out of your summer to get an edge on this important gatekeeper test, and discover techniques that the test designers don't want you to know.
-This is truly a study-till-you-drop experience, but it will be well worth it when you get your SAT scores in the mail.
-Study 24 hours over four days.
-Gwinnett or Athens.
-706-542-3537.
-Space is limited: Register early.
+This is truly a study-till-you-drop-experience, but it will be well worth it when you get your SAT scores in the mail.

-Summer Academy at UGA: The Georgia Center for Continuing Education offers an exciting series of specialty day and overnight camps, designed for middle school and high school students who want to do amazing things.
-Students attend camps focusing on a wide variety of topics in the sciences, arts, technology and more, and get the chance to work with educators and professionals who are experts in their field.
+The Georgia Center for Continuing Education offers Summer Academy at UGA, an exciting series of specialty day and overnight camps, designed for middle school and high school students who want to do amazing things.
+Students attend campus focusing on a wide variety of topics in the sciences, arts, technology and more, and get the chance to work with educators and professionals who are experts in their field.
 All programs focus on hands-on experiences and are presented in exciting and dynamic ways.

-Summer Marine Science Camps: The Summer Marine Science Camp (SMSC) program allows kids to grow up learning about the Georgia coast.
+The Summer Marine Science Camp (SMSC) program allows kids to grow up learning about the Georgia coast.
 Camps for kids aged 4-15 provide a range of age and academically appropriate science opportunities.
 All SMSC sessions emphasize "doing science, not viewing science" in marine science and coastal ecology.
 All sessions are designed to offer a continuum of experiences together over a series of summers.
 Staff includes UGA marine education faculty, public school teachers, and Georgia Sea Grant marine education interns.
-The University of Georgia Marine Education Center and Aquarium (MECA) serves as the education unit of the Marine Extension Service and is part of the Public Service and Outreach Division of the University of Georgia.
+The University of Georgia Marine Education Center and Aquarium (MECA) serves as the education unit of the Marine Extension Service and is part of the Public Service and Outreach Division of UGA.

 The Terry Business Academy is a highly selective pre-collegiate program at the University of Georgia's Terry College of Business.
 This intensive one week program will expose approximately 30 high school rising juniors and seniors to the various fields of business and provide each student with practical experience developing and presenting a business plan.

-UGA Test Prep Coaching: The Georgia Center for Continuing Education offers SAT Test Preparation in multiple formats, including One-on-One Coaching and Summer Intensive programs.
-Get an edge on this important gatekeeper test by studying at UGA!
-Earn the points you deserve by getting the skills and knowledge you need and discovering techniques that the test designers don’t want you to know.
-Call 706-542-3537 or 1-800-811-6640 for more details.
+The Georgia Center for Continuing Education offers SAT Test Preparation in multiple formats, including one-on-one coaching and summer intensive programs.
+Get an edge on this important gatekeeper test by studying at UGA.

-The University of Georgia's Tifton Campus K-12 educational outreach program is designed to enrich the science, math, and technology experiences of K-12 teachers and students by providing a real-world application of classroom textbook science and exposing them to real issues in scientific research.
+The UGA Tifton Campus K-12 educational outreach program is designed to enrich the science, math, and technology experiences of K-12 teachers and students by providing a real-world application of classroom textbook science and exposing them to real issues in scientific research.